CSC207-UofT/course-project-javacado-s/phase2/Design Document.md

 ---
 ## Accessibility Report
 **1. For each Principle of Universal Design, write 2-5 sentences or point form notes explaining which features your program adhere to that principle.
-If you do not have any such features you can either: (a) Describe features that you could implement in the future that would adhere to principle or (b) Explain why the principle does not apply to a program like yours.**
+If you do not have any such features you can either:**
+* Describe features that you could implement in the future that would adhere to principle; or
+* Explain why the principle does not apply to a program like yours.

 #### Principle 1: Equitable Use
 Currently, our program does not have many features that adhere to this principle as we have a very simple, text-based